 In a large stock pot add water, salt, pepper and garlic to taste.
 Then add 1 bouillon cube, onion and celery stalk along with chicken breasts.
 Cook until chicken is tender, then remove to cool somewhat and reduce stock to a simmer.

 While chicken is cooling, place flour, parsley and about 1/2 teaspoon pepper in large bowl and start adding about 2 cups of the broth the chicken was cooking in.
 Add a bit at a time and mix till the flour comes together to a workable ball of dough.
 Roll out on a floured surface to about a quarter of an inch.
 Using a sharp knife or pizza cutter, cut into squares.
 Allow to dry 30-60 minutes.

-Shred chicken and place back in stock.
+Shred chicken and place back in stock along with the creamed soups.
 Bring stock back to a slow boil and add the dumplings a few at a time, slowly stirring to keep from sticking.
 Once all are added, reduce heat to low and let dumpling simmer for about 30 minutes.
 Taste your broth.
 Re-season.
 If it’s too thick, add a bit of water or canned broth.
 If it’s too thin, don’t worry, it will thicken up in a few minutes.
 If it doesn’t, just mix together a few spoonful’s of flour with some water in a cup to make a runny paste, then whisk it into your sauce- it will thicken right up.